Veterans In Communities

 Veterans information outreach services

-The VIC outreach and information services provides support, on information on welfare, on the organisations supporting the Armed Forces, on housing, benefits, health and well being and a referral service to appropriate agencies or armed forces charities.
+The VIC outreach and information services provides advice and support, by giving information on welfare, on the organisations supporting the Armed Forces Community, on housing, benefits, health and well being and a referral service to appropriate agencies or armed forces charities.

 The outreach provides free Information, advice and guidance on a number of issues;